There are no email marketing platforms on the market that integrate with Bronto and migrate the data with one-click integration.

 And another fact, you have to migrate out of Bronto since they will be discontinuing their platform.

 If you still unsure which platform to use, we created a post about Bronto Alternatives based on your business type.
+Among the list, you can find Klaviyo – a platform that we use in our company and usually recommend to e-commerce businesses because of its robust features and ease of use.

 So let’s start!